RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Feature wish-list

-- [ ] Main: better top-menu tabbing function (using href hashes, enabling module stickiness or direct URL to module)
+- [ ] better top-menu tabbing function (using href hashes, enabling module stickiness or direct URL to module)
-- [ ] Main: better document assembler code located in asm_code_examples
+- [ ] better document assembler code located in asm_code_examples
 - [ ] better compatibility with listings from different AppleII assemblers
 - [ ] interactive Apple II+ pop-up keyboard
 - [ ] save disk image, and perhaps tweak the diskdrive into booting non-bootable disks (on a second drive)